Hachanti/hachanti.github.io/README.md

 ## My Interests
 * Badminton
 * Art
- * Includes Painting and Drawing
 ## Websites I Recommend
-* [Google Slides](https://workspace.google.com/products/slides/):It is a very good website to use to make presentations
+* [Google Slides](https://workspace.google.com/products/slides/): It is a very good website to use to make presentations